Mahasu Devta Temple: About Mahasu Devta

+The worship of Mahasu has originally evolved from time to time in the Himalayan region.
+He is worshipped with different forms and different names in Himachal Pradesh and Uttarakhand.
+Which states that an ancient active cult dedicated to a deity was present in the Western Himalayan region.
+But it changed and evolved itself from time to time.

 In the deitydom, Mahasu Devta is not only the sole arbiter over the mortals, he also reigns supreme over the innumerable indigenous gods and goddesses.
 He exercises his authority over the religious dispensation of people and secular matters.
-Disputes among the people are settled through a unique LotaPani adjuration.
+Disputes among the people are settled through a unique Lota Pani adjuration.
 For this purpose water is ritually filled in a metallic goblet in the name of Mahasu Devta by a neutral person, then the disputants are asked to drink that water in the name of Mahasu Devta.
 The party who has given the false statement suffers on drinking the water.

 The age-old theocratic governance of Mahasu Devta, although acceptable to people and local rulers, was not taken kindly by the British authority.
 One of their officers, Major Young, found the authority of Mahasu Devta 'a great nuisance'.
-During land settlement of the territory under the British control in AD 1827 he felt that the traditional twelve-year sojourning of Mahasu (the Chalda Mahasu) with his large entourage to deitydom was extremely burdensome and exploitative to common people.
+During land settlement of the territory under the British control in 1827 AD, he felt that the traditional twelve-year sojourning of Mahasu (the Chalda Mahasu) with his large entourage to deitydom was extremely burdensome and exploitative to common people.
 To check the practice, Young passed a summary order in Kalsi in an assembly of the Senyanas banishing the Chalda Mahasu and his deputy attendants (birs) from Jaunsar and Bawar Parangna.
 That order, however, did not have lasting effect because the people regarded the Rohru tehsil for his verdict.
 The deity decision is always regarded as final and irrevocable.

 Mahasu Devta is very touchy about the disposal of gold or gold ornaments by anyone of his subject to outsiders.
 The person involved in such offence may suffer the loss of property, a serious disease, or even life until he gets it back intact.
 However, that does not absolve the defaulter from the crime.
 As a punishment the defaulter is obliged to deposit the article in the treasury of deity.
 Therefore, the people in the deitydom have to be very careful about the transaction of silver and gold articles outside his realm.
 It is believed that the bullion in the Mahasudom, even if in the possession of people, belongs to the deity.
 If such gold goes outside his deitydom the person doing so provokes the ire of Mahasu Devta.